In-Experience Text Chat

 • TextChatMessage: This object represents a single chat message in a text chat channel with basic information such as the sender of the message, the original message, the filtered message, and the creation timestamp.

-• TextSource: This object represents a message sender in a text chat channel with detailed permissions of a user in the channel.
-If a user is in multiple text chat channels, they can have multiple text sources as well.
+• TextSource: This object represents a message sender in a text chat channel with detailed permissions of a player in the channel.
+If a player is in multiple text chat channels, they can have multiple text sources as well.

-Through the chat message sending and delivering process, methods, callbacks, and events of mutable chat classes carrying immutable chat objects take place on three sides of the client-server model:
+Through the chat message sending and delivery process, methods, callbacks, and events of mutable chat classes work alongside immutable chat objects on three sides of the client‑server model:

-• The sending client, which is the local device of a user sending a message.
+• The sending client, which is the local device of a player sending a message.

-• Receiving clients, which are other users' local devices.
+• Receiving clients, which are other players' local devices.

 • The server, which is the central processor for receiving the message from the sending client and handles the delivery to receiving clients.